 This change can initially seem like an improvement in the patient’s condition, but the underlying cause could be the accumulation of fluid in the pleural cavity, which is a new development.

 Abnormal Vocal Sounds (Resonance)

-The patient is asked to speak a word, usually ’99’ to produce resonance.
+The patient is often requested to speak a specific word, typically ’99’, to test for vocal resonance.

-Listen to the audio of bronchophony: Patient is telling ‘ninety-nine’ above.
+Listen to the audio recording of bronchophony: Patient is speaking ‘ninety-nine’ in the above example.

 Egophony, also spelled as aegophony, is a phenomenon where voice sounds resonate more when listening to the lungs using a stethoscope.
 This often occurs when lung tissue is compressed, as in cases of pleural effusion, or becomes consolidated due to conditions like pneumonia or lung tumors.

 During lung examination, the patient is asked to vocalize the sound ‘e’.
 In cases of egophony, this sound is auscultated as resembling the sound ‘a’, and it takes on a nasal quality.
 To understand this, you can simulate it by pinching your nose and saying ‘e’, which will sound more like ‘a’.
 This change happens because abnormal lung tissues transmit high-frequency sounds more effectively while filtering out lower frequencies.
 Consequently, the patient’s voice, when heard through the stethoscope over the affected area, has a high-pitched, nasal, or bleating character.

 For a clearer understanding, listen to an audio recording above where the patient says ‘eee’ that can demonstrate the distinctive sound of egophony.

 Auscultation in Abnormal conditions